ADHD symptoms are stress symptoms

 4.9.
 Abdominal pain

-Abdominal pain is a common symptom of stress,68 especially in children.
+Abdominal pain is a common symptom of stress,79 especially in children.

-Nausea is also known as a symptom of stress.28
+Nausea is also known as a stress symptom.29

 4.10.
 Frequent colds

-An increased susceptibility to infections is a typical symptom of the approaching end state of burnout.31
+An increased susceptibility to infections is a typical symptom of the approaching final state of burnout.32

-Stress hormones (adrenaline, CRH, ACTH) are able to artificially boost the immune system for a certain time.
-For the Homo sapiens species, it was simply conducive to survival in situations of hardship, where survival had to be fought for at great expense, when not exactly simple (preventable) diseases occurred.
-The stress hormones adrenaline and CRH therefore cause a (temporary) pro-inflammatory increase in the activity of the immune system.
+Stress hormones (adrenaline, CRH, ACTH) are able to artificially boost the immune system for a certain period of time.
+For the Homo sapiens species, it was simply conducive to survival when not exactly simple (avoidable) diseases occurred in situations of need, in which survival had to be fought for with great effort.
+The stress hormones adrenaline and CRH therefore cause a (temporary) inflammation-promoting increase in the activity of the immune system.

-However, on the one hand, this increase is energy-sapping and, on the other hand, during the first stress pause, the body now takes the necessary regeneration and starts actively fighting disease - e.g. through fever and other mechanisms with which the body protects itself against pathogens.
+However, on the one hand, this increase is exhausting and, on the other hand, during the first stress break it leads to the body taking the necessary time to regenerate and actively combat illness - e.g. through fever and other mechanisms with which the body protects itself against pathogens.

-This is the reason why many people get sick during the first week of vacation - when the stress subsides.
+This is the reason why many people fall ill during the first week of their vacation - when the stress subsides.

-In addition to its stress symptom-mediating effects, cortisol also has the task of terminating the stress response (by inhibiting the hormones secreted at the beginning of the stress chain and thus limiting its own release over time).
-Cortisol simultaneously reduces the pro-inflammatory effects of adrenaline and CRH and instead promotes other immune responses directed primarily against bacteria and parasites.
-Depending on the direction in which the stress systems are out of balance, excessive inflammation (e.g. of the intestinal mucosa in morbus crohn’s or of the skin in neurodermatitis) or excessive immune reactions against external pathogens (e.g. allergies) can occur.
+In addition to its stress symptom-mediating effects, cortisol also has the task of ending the stress reaction (by inhibiting the hormones released at the beginning of the stress chain and thus limiting its own release over time).
+Cortisol also reduces the pro-inflammatory effect of adrenaline and CRH and instead promotes other immune reactions, which are primarily directed against bacteria and parasites.
+Depending on the direction in which the stress systems are out of balance, excessive inflammation (e.g. of the intestinal mucosa in Crohn’s disease or of the skin in neurodermatitis) or excessive immune reactions against external pathogens (e.g. allergies) can occur.

 4.11.
 Increasing respiratory rate

-Increased breathing rate is not known to be an ADHD symptom.
+An increased breathing rate is not known as an ADHD symptom.

 Screening-Test mit Selbstbeurteilungs-Skala V1.1 für Erwachsene mit ADHS – ASRS-V1 ↥